 Pandemic Unemployment Compensation (PUC)

-These benefits are for those who do NOT qualify for regular unemployment benefits (either because they lack sufficient earnings to qualify or have lost gig work/self-employment because of the pandemic).
+These benefits help provide assistance to people who do NOT qualify for regular unemployment insurance (IU) benefits because they don’t make enough money to qualify, have exhausted their state UI benefits, including Extended Benefits, or because they have lost a gig work or self-employment because of the pandemic.

 Applicants will need to provide self-certification that they are: